-Welcome to 2019’s annual business report where I show you how I made money online.
+Welcome to my annual business report where I show you how I made money online.

 If you’re new to Making Sense of Cents, you may be wondering why I would want to publish my business report each month.